camelot-dev/camelot/docs/dev/contributing.rst

 .. _pep8: http://pep8.org

 - In case your pull request contains function docstrings, make sure you follow the `numpydoc`_ format.
-All function docstrings in Camelot follow this format.
+All function docstrings in pypdf-table-extraction follow this format.
 Following the format will make sure that the API documentation is generated flawlessly.

 .. _numpydoc: https://numpydoc.readthedocs.io/en/latest/format.html